How I Extended a Laravel 12 Memorial Platform to Support Dual Event Types Without Breaking Changes

 The result?
 Two distinct experiences, one codebase, zero divergence.

 This wasn’t just a feature drop—it was a lesson in sustainable evolution.
 In real-world apps, you rarely get to start over.
-At AustinsElite, we proved you don’t have to.
-With thoughtful schema design, Laravel’s robust validation, and a few smart asset choices, we extended a mature platform gracefully—no rewrites, no regressions, just progress.
+At AustinsElite, I proved you don’t have to.
+With thoughtful schema design, Laravel’s robust validation, and a few smart asset choices, I extended a mature platform gracefully—no rewrites, no regressions, just progress.